labstack/echox/website/docs/middleware/logger.md

 RequestLogger middleware allows developer fully to customize what is logged and how it is logged and is more suitable for usage with 3rd party (structured logging) libraries.

+You can quickly acquaint yourself with the values that the logger knows to extract by referring to the fields of the [`RequestLoggerConfig`](https://github.com/labstack/echo/blob/master/middleware/request_logger.go) structure below.
+Or click the link to view the most up-to-date details.
 ```go
 type RequestLoggerConfig struct {
 	// Skipper defines a function to skip middleware.